Marcello Di Cintio: Awards

 Di Cintio won the 2012 Shaughnessy Cohen Prize for Political Writing for his book Walls: Travels Along the Barricades.
 The award was made on March 6, 2013 at the Writers' Trust of Canada's annual Politics and the Pen in Ottawa, Ontario.
 Walls: Travels Along the Barricades was also nominated for the 2013 Charles Taylor Prize for Literary Non-Fiction and the 2013 British Columbia National Award for Non-Fiction.

-Di Cintio won the City of Calgary W. O. Mitchell Book Prize in 2012 for Walls: Travels Along the Barricades and, again, in 2018 for Pay No Heed to the Rockets: Palestine in the Present Tense.
+Di Cintio won the City of Calgary W. O. Mitchell Book Prize in 2012 for Walls: Travels Along the Barricades and, in 2018 for Pay No Heed to the Rockets: Palestine in the Present Tense, and in 2026 for Precarious: The Lives of Migrant Workers.

 Driven: The Secret Lives of Taxi Drivers won the 2022 Bressani Literary Prize presented by The Association of Italian-Canadian Writers.

 Di Cintio's books and magazine stories have won three Dave Greber Freelance Writers Awards, five Alberta literary Awards, a National Magazine award, and three Alberta Magazine Awards.
 His work has also been nominated for several other prizes.